Generic Name: Amphetamine and Dextroamphetamine

 Adderall consists of amphetamine, which got synthesized in Germany in the year 1887.
 It is in pharmaceutical use in the United States since 1927.
 The U.S. government distributed amphetamine and dextroamphetamine among the soldiers and pilots in World War II, as a “go pill” to fight fatigue and maintain morale and alertness.

 Adderall is an amphetamine and dextroamphetamine combination useful in managing attention deficit hyperactivity disorder and narcolepsy.
 These two drugs belong to the group of central nervous system stimulants.

-Adderall works in to treat ADHD by increasing attention and alertness and decreasing restlessness in the people who cannot concentrate, are overactive or easily distracted.
+Adderall works to treat ADHD by increasing attention and alertness and decreasing restlessness in people who cannot concentrate, are overactive or easily distracted.
 It is helpful as a part of a complete treatment program that includes psychological, social, emotional, and educational therapy.